 Ancient Beginnings: Blaise de Suduiraut

-This construction of the fine château (pictured above), was a response to the local Governor, the Duc d’Epernon, who having fallen out with the Suduirauts expressed his rage by flattening their property, forcing the family to redesign and rebuild.
-In the process the Comte Blaise de Suduiraut, Leonard’s grandson, created one of the finest properties in all Bordeaux, and he surrounded his pristine and elegant chartreuse-style two-storey château with an expanse of gardens.
-These are still a notable feature of Château Suduiraut, having been designed by André Le Nôtre, who was also responsible for the creation of the Sun King’s gardens at the Palace of Versailles, the Tuileries Gardens in Paris, as well as the gardens at a number of other historic estates.
+The construction of the fine château (pictured above, beyond the vines), was a response to the local Governor, Bernard de Nogaret de la Valette (1592 – 1661), Duc d’Epernon, who having fallen out with the Suduirauts expressed his rage by flattening their property, forcing the family to redesign and rebuild.
+The estate had passed from Leonard to his son Pierre de Suduiraut (1682 – 1652) and then to the next generation Blaise de Suduiraut (1637 – 1722), Leonard’s grandson.
+It was Blaise who built here one of the finest properties in all Bordeaux, and he surrounded his new chartreuse-style two-storey château with an expanse of gardens.
+These are still a notable feature of Château Suduiraut today, having been designed by André Le Nôtre (1613 – 1700), who was also responsible for the creation of the Sun King’s gardens at the Palace of Versailles, the Tuileries Gardens in Paris, as well as the gardens at a number of other historic estates.